michaelpatrickpurcell/prophecy/README.md

 They will need:
   - __Index Cards__ - Approximately fifty index cards should placed within easy reach of all players.
   - __Sticky Notes__ -  Approximately one hundred sticky notes should placed within easy reach of all players.
   - __Butcher Paper__	 One large sheet of butcher paper should be placed in the middle of the play area.
-A whiteboard set up where all players can see it can be used instead if desired.
+This is the _Story Board_.
+A whiteboard can be used instead if desired.
   - __Markers__ - Each player should have a marker that they can use to write on the index cards, sticky notes, and butcher paper.
   - __Dice__ Approximately twelve six-sided dice should be placed within easy reach of all players.